 I hold a Bachelor of Economics and Bachelor of Laws, and I have a long history of supporting charities and community organisations.
 First and foremost, my role is to represent the people of Brisbane at home and in Canberra.

-With my experience in the private, public and not-for-profit sectors, I am a strong voice for Brisbane and part of Prime Minister Malcolm Turnbull’s team.
+With my experience in the private, public and not-for-profit sectors, I am a strong voice for Brisbane and part of the Coalition team.

 - House of Representatives Standing: Employment, Education and Training from 14.9.16; Environment and Energy from 14.9.16; Economics from 15.9.16.